Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/mdl/FC/README.md

 ## Realisation of abstract types.
 The feature catalogue is then "realised" which creates only concrete types, inserting the inherited attributes and relationships into each conrete type as appropriate.
 The resulting catalogue is contained in this folder as OGCRecordv3-R.xml

+## Feature Catalogue
+The Feature catalogue is contained in XML form.
+Most of the documentation for its entries are in the model descriptions which are also output into the EA documentation report contained in this folder.
+The next version of the feature catalogue will contain all these definitions.